The Best Years of Our Lives (Steve Harley & Cockney Rebel song): Track listing

-On its release, Sheila Prophet of Record Mirror said: "This one is live and it's a cracker.
-Just listen to the way he controls the audience - amazing.
-It's easily the best track on Face to Face and though I don't know how valid it is as a single, it's a worthwhile buy for any hard-up fans who can't afford the fancy double album package."
-In a review of the live album, Geoff Barton of Sounds stated: "...by contrast, side three and four are magnificent, compulsive.
-Three opens with "Best Years of Our Lives", always an emotional highspot."

 Other live versions

 Aside from the version appearing on Face to Face: A Live Recording, other live versions of the song have been included on a number of other releases.
 On 14 April 1975, Steve Harley & Cockney Rebel performed the song as part of their set at the Hammersmith Odeon, London.
 The concert was filmed and released as a film titled Between the Lines.
 In 1989, the band's concert at Brighton, which included the song, was released on the VHS The Come Back, All is Forgiven Tour: Live.
 Live versions also appeared on 1999's Stripped to the Bare Bones and 2004's Anytime!
 (A Live Set).

 Live versions of the song played post-2015 include an improvisation section after the main lyric section of the song has finished, where Harley gives each musician on stage an opportunity to do a solo, following the tune of the three main verses at first, and then moving into improvisation, normally starting with keyboards, and finishing with electric guitar (under Paul Cuddeford), or melodica and violin, with acoustic guitar after keyboards (under Robbie Gladwell).
 When played this way, the song often lasts for over 15 minutes, almost 5 times the length of the original song.
 For example, the October 2021 Edinburgh Queen's Hall concert's order was piano, acoustic guitar, bass guitar, violin, melodica.
 Whereas the June 2019 show at Holmfirth Picturedrome instead featured piano, violin, melodica, and electric guitar.
 In both instances, melodica and violin would end up being played together, as a duet.
 Furthermore, when there are guest musicians on stage, Harley will often invite them to also do a solo on the track.